stgeorgeshurstville/bulletin/index.md

 ## Jeremiah - A New Destiny Amidst Death & Destruction

-#### God's love has been poured out into our hearts through the Holy Spirit who has been given to us.
-Romans 5.5
+#### Blessed be God the Father and His only begotten Son and the Holy Spirit; for He has shown that He loves us.
+Ephesians 2.17-18

 ---